-- Annually review at least 33.3 percent of all institutions. - At least 15 percent of the total number of facility reviews must be unannounced. - Independent centers and sponsors of 1 to 100 centers must be reviewed at least once every 3 years. - Sponsors with more than 100 centers must be reviewed at least once every two years (these reviews must include 5 percent of the first 1,000 centers and 2.5 percent of the centers in excess of 1000). - New sponsors with 5 or more centers must be reviewed within the first 90 days of operations [7 CFR 226.6(m)]
+- Annually review at least 33.3 percent of all institutions. - At least 15 percent of the total number of facility reviews must be unannounced. - Independent centers and sponsors of one to 100 centers must be reviewed at least once every three years. - Sponsors with more than 100 centers must be reviewed at least once every two years (these reviews must include five percent of the first 1,000 centers and two and a half percent of the centers in excess of 1000).

+New sponsors with 5 or more centers must be reviewed within the first 90 days of operations [7 CFR 226.6(m)]